mochacinno-dev/Graphica/docs/about.md

 ### Built on tkinter

-Graphica is a wrapper around Python's built-in tkinter library.
+CocoaGUI is a wrapper around Python's built-in tkinter library.
 This means:

 - **No external dependencies** - works out of the box with Python
 - **Cross-platform** - runs on Windows, macOS, and Linux